anand-1502/Image-generator/README.md

 # Image Generation Tool 🖼️

-This is a **Streamlit-based application** that allows users to generate AI-powered images using OpenAI's DALL-E model.
-Provide a description of the image, select the number of images to generate, and let the magic happen!
+## 📖 Overview

+This project provides an **Image Generation Tool** that uses **OpenAI's DALL-E 3 model** to create images based on text descriptions.
+Built with **Streamlit**, the tool allows users to input a description and generate one or more images based on that prompt.
+The app allows for a seamless experience where users can interact with the interface, type in their descriptions, and receive AI-generated images in real time.
+The core functionality of the application involves integrating the OpenAI API to generate images from the provided description and displaying the results through a simple and clean web interface.

 ---

 ## 📖 Features